 Decide How Your Budget Will Be Split

-No one wants to bicker over money do they?
-There’s not many worse conversations you could be having when you’re having the time of your life somewhere far away from home.
-If you’re travelling with your partner, you’re either going to put your money together, or keep it separate.
+No one wants to bicker over money, do they?
+There are not many worse conversations you could be having when you’re having the time of your life somewhere far away from home.
+If you’re travelling with your partner, you’re either going to put your money together or keep it separate.
 Have the conversation about how your budget will be split, prior to leaving home.
 This way, you will avoid any potential disagreements over money.